Learnosity Toolkit (LT)

 // my-module.js

-import { LT } from 'https://cdn.jsdelivr.net/npm/@caspingus/lt/dist/assessment/index.js';
+import { LT } from 'https://cdn.jsdelivr.net/npm/@caspingus/lt/dist/assessment/bundle.js';

 window.launch = function (app) {